 It seems like they listened to the crowd and included all missing features the closest competitor (Sony) already had for years.

 With a new model comes a higher price tag.
 It is not a budget camera anymore and for around 800 USD, there are better alternatives out there.

-The biggest downside is an incredibly slow autofocus, that takes seconds to find the object.
-Obviously a repairable software issue, but still a big red flag.
+The biggest downside is incredibly slow autofocus, which takes seconds to find the object.
+A repairable software issue, but still a big red flag.

 Check out its price on Amazon below.